What is it?

 - Antibiotics (Quinolone antibiotics)

 - Manganese can attach to quinolones in the stomach.
 This decreases the amount of quinolones that can be absorbed by the body.
-Taking manganese along with some antibiotics might decrease the effectiveness of some antibiotics.
-To avoid this interaction, take manganese supplements at least one hour after antibiotics.
+Taking manganese along with some quinolones might decrease their effectiveness.
+To avoid this interaction, take manganese supplements at least one hour after quinolone antibiotics.

 - Antibiotics (Tetracycline antibiotics)